Bridging the Sim-to-real Gap: A Control Framework for Imitation Learning of Model Predictive Control: PROBLEM STATEMENT

 \subsection{Sim-to-real gap}

 This approach leads to the covariate shift problem due to the discrepancy between $\mathcal{T}$ and $\mathcal{S}$ that can be expressed as follows \cite{tagliabue2024efficient}:

-The above quantity indicates that the approximate DNN would not guarantee the designed performance in the target domain because it can encounter untrained states, which is commonly referred to as the sim-to-real gap problem.
+The above quantity indicates that an approximate DNN would not guarantee the designed performance in the target domain because it can encounter untrained states, a phenomenon commonly referred to as the sim-to-real gap problem.

-Therefore, attempts to make the source domain encompass the target domain have been made, such as applying random disturbances or sampling perturbations $d \sim p_\mathcal{T}(d)$ in the source domain, namely DR. The approximate DNN $\theta^*_{\mathcal{S}.d}$ is then found as follows:
+Therefore, attempts have been made to make the source domain encompass the target domain, such as applying random disturbances or sampling perturbations $d \sim p_\mathcal{T}(d)$ in the source domain, namely, DR. The approximate DNN $\theta^*_{\mathcal{S}.d}$ is then found as follows:

 with the probability distribution $p(\xi|u_\mathrm{MPC},\mathcal{S},d)$ denoting the transition probability driven by $u_\mathrm{MPC}$ in $\mathcal{S}$ under random perturbations $d$.
-Although DR helps mitigate the sim-to-real gap, it is challenging to determine the appropriate type and magnitude of perturbations.
-Additionally, as the level of perturbation increases, the amount and complexity of required training data grow significantly.
+DR has been widely used in control applications; however, determining the appropriate type and magnitude of perturbations remains challenging.
+Also, as the level of perturbation increases, the amount of required perturbed data grows significantly, increasing the complexity of collecting the training data.

+This study proposes a novel control framework that addresses the limitations of existing DRs, thereby significantly increasing data collection efficiency.
+Moreover, we propose an add-on governor in the framework that enables the overall controller to handle model parameter changes, ensuring that MPC constraints are satisfied under changing conditions and thereby allowing a less conservative MPC to be imitated.